ASIF KHAN UNVEILS NEW DESIGN FOR EUROPEAN DEBUT OF ARCHITECTURE FOR DOGS AT JAPAN HOUSE LONDON

 About Japan House London

-Japan House London is a cultural centre offering visitors an experience of the best and latest from Japan.
+Japan House London is a cultural centre offering visitors an experience the best and latest from Japan.
 Located on London’s Kensington High Street, the experience is an authentic encounter with Japan, engaging and surprising even the most knowledgeable guests.
 Presenting the very best of Japanese art, design, gastronomy, innovation, and technology, it deepens our appreciation of all that Japan has to offer.
 Part of a global initiative led by the Japanese Ministry of Foreign Affairs, there are two other Japan Houses, in Los Angeles and São Paulo.

 Safety measures [August 2020]